soni-shashan/charusat-student-info-fetcher/README.md

 This project is a web application that fetches student information from CHARUSAT University using a student ID.
 It uses Puppeteer for web scraping and Express.js for creating an API endpoint.

+## 📌 Project Overview
+The CHARUSAT Student Info Fetcher is a serverless web API built using Node.js, Puppeteer, and Chromium (via @sparticuz/chromium) that scrapes student information from the CHARUSAT University Fee Payment Portal.
+Given a valid student ID, it returns relevant student details like name, institute, department, and current semester.

+## 🧠 Features
+- 🔍 Student Data Lookup via ID
+- 🖥️ Headless Browser Automation with Puppeteer
+- ⚡ Fast Response Time (optimized for under 10 seconds)
+- 🌐 CORS-Enabled API for integration with any frontend
+- 📤 Serverless Deployment on Vercel
+- 🔐 Secure Data Handling (only necessary fields are extracted)

 ## Features

 - Fetch student information using student ID